 The COVID-19 pandemic has been, and will likely continue to be for many months, humanity's very last wake-up call.
 It has shown us the fragility of our world and everything within it.
 Hundreds of thousands, if not millions, will die before the virus is brought under control.
 But murderous as it is, it is as nothing compared to the added danger of runaway global heating, still hiding in plain sight ready to make Earth altogether uninhabitable.
 So, friends, there is no more time to waste.
 Our species has to change its behaviour.
 Permanently.
 Starting now.

-We all hope that a vaccine will be found and distributed across the Earth as soon as possible.
+We all hope that the new vaccines will prove effective and that they will be fairly and evenly distributed across the Earth as soon as possible (not just in wealthier countries).
 But let us not fall into the trap of leaving the post-COVID world to the rich and/or the current political class.
 Why?
 Because they have all totally failed humanity - and on a clearly epic scale.
 They simply cannot be trusted to save the world.

-From Climate-Change-Denier-in-Chief Donald Trump to the ruthless Chinese dictator Xi Jinping, from the racist Viktor Orban to the Amazon-burning Jair Bolsonaro, from Poisoner-in-Chief Vladimir Putin to bushfire-non-apologist Scott Morrison, from the mafia gangster Rodrigo Duterte to the dangerously sectarian Narendra Modi (and politicians of every creed in-between) none of them have proved fit for office (most should be locked up for crimes against both humanity and our environment).
+From Climate-Change-Denier-in-Chief (thankfully ex-) President Donald Trump, to the ruthless Chinese dictator Xi Jinping, from the racist Viktor Orban to the Amazon-burning Jair Bolsonaro, from Poisoner-in-Chief Vladimir Putin to bushfire-non-apologist Scott Morrison, from the mafia gangster Rodrigo Duterte to the dangerously sectarian Narendra Modi (and politicians of every creed in-between) none of them have proved fit for office (most should be locked up for crimes against both humanity and our environment).

 But it is also clear that our political system in the UK isn't fit for purpose either.
 Entertaining buffoon as he may be (to some), Boris Johnson is a proven liar, a hypocrite and a charlatan.
 Little he says can be taken at face value.
-And he is running (from his bed?) one of the least talented governments in living memory.
-Though Matt Hancock usually has the decency to answer straight questions with reasonably straight answers, Boris Johnson is certainly no Churchill * and Dominic Raab is no Douglas Hurd.
-Where are the political colossi we so desperately need?
+And he is running one of the least talented governments in living memory.

 To borrow a phrase, yes we really can.